StefLeonidasAnalytics/StefLeonidasAnalytics/README.md

 For me, where physics and mathematics help us understand the matter and universe surrounding us, statistics and data (also) give us an insight into our society and fellow human beings. 🤔

 Society is one great puzzle and data gives us a sneak peek into the behavioural habits of individuals which can be understood by analysing data.

+## Feel free to check out my [projects](https://github.com/StefLeonidasAnalytics?tab=repositories), more are on the way!
 <!--
 **StefLeonidasAnalytics/StefLeonidasAnalytics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.